FAQ for Maker Commons 3D Printing

 Do we print in PLA?
 What about color choices?

-The Dremel 3D45 3D printers can print with a variety of different types of filament, but we are still standardizing on the PLA format.
-The Dremel 3D45 3D printers have a limited variety of colors and so we are not currently offering color choices.
+The Prusa MK4 3D printers can print with a variety of different types of filament, but we are still standardizing on the PLA format.
+The Prusa MK4 3D printers have a limited variety of colors and so we are not currently offering color choices.
 This may change at a later date.

 What is the credit system?
 Does printing cost money?

 A requirement of the 3DPrinterOS Cloud Slicing software is the use of “3D printing credits” (represented as US dollars $ in the software).
 These credits govern how big of a print or how many prints an individual user can create.
 Each user will start with 25 credits per semester, roughly equal to 250 grams of filament.
 Credits can be spent however the user wants, ranging from submitting several smaller prints that add up to 250 grams, or one large request that is 250 grams on its own.
-As long as the request stays within the parameters articulated in the Guidelines and Best Practices and its content adheres to the University 3D Printing Policy, it can be printed – no more 30 gram limit like in the old system.
+As long as the request stays within the parameters articulated in the Guidelines and Best Practices and its content adheres to the University 3D Printing Policy, it can be printed.

 Additional credits can be requested and will be evaluated on a case-by-case basis.
-Reasons that an additional credit request may be declined could include class assignment demand for printing, particularly during the second half of the semester.
+Reasons that an additional credit request may be declined could include high volume class printing or resource availability.
 Class assignments registered with Maker Commons will receive special consideration regarding 3D printing credits depending on the parameters of the assignment as articulated by the instructor.

 Why am I receiving email about my print request from Michael at 3DPrinterOS?